Narcissists are nasty, but they aren’t Sociopaths.

 They don’t have criminal minds devoid of compassion.

-Sociopaths are Dangerous.
+Sociopaths are Dangerous

 Sociopaths are technically referred to as anti-social psychopaths, or as “having” antisocial personality disorder or as sociopaths.
 They are narcissistic, as in they think they’re all that, but they are a whole different thing from being a “Narcissist”.
 Sociopaths are faaaaar worse.
 They can never change.
 Some are more skilled at deceiving and manipulating than others.
 Sociopaths have a brain that is missing the element that registers feelings of love, like, care, concern or compassion for anyone.
 They are incapable of positive bonding feelings.
 Absolutely devoid.

-Sociopaths are born with an abnormal brain.
+Sociopaths have an abnormal brain.
 This can be seen in brain scans on children as young as 3 years of age.
 Their behavior stands out as young as 10 years old.
 The portion of the brain that registers any positive bonding emotions doesn’t function.
 They feel no love, like, care, concern, compassion for any person.
 Not their mom, their dad, their, sister, brother, uncle, aunt, grandparents, spouses, girlfriends, boyfriends, or their own children.
 Not strangers, coworkers or neighbors.
 They hold the same lack of care or connection to the postman that they do to their mother.

 The younger they are the less experience, and so less skilled at conning typically.
 They begin exhibiting sociopathic tendencies and begin to live fully by lying and scamming in their late teens and early 20’s.
 They learn more about scamming and conning from each victim and improve their skills as time goes by.